tracel-ai/burn/crates/burn-cube/README.md

 It's easy to add more GPU runtimes and we intend to support Metal, ROCm, and Vulkan; contributions are welcome!
 We also want to have an optimized JIT CPU runtime with SIMD instructions, leveraging [Cranelift](https://cranelift.dev).

-While CubeCL is currently in use in [Burn](https://burn.dev), the user experience, such as error messages and other edge cases, isn't refined yet.
+While CubeCL is currently in use in [Burn](https://burn.dev), there are still a lot of rough edges; it isn't refined yet.
 The project started as a WebGPU-only backend for Burn.
 As we optimized it, we realized that we needed an intermediate representation (IR) that could be optimized then compiled to WGSL.
 Having an IR made it easy to support another compilation target, so we made a CUDA runtime.